pranavpandey/small-app-support/README.md

 It will show a list of all the apps that can handle this intent.
 Select one of them, to open the intent.
 If `setRememberSelection(true)` then, it will show a checkbox to the users so that they can remember their selection for this intent.

-You can also clear the user selection and all the associated apps by using the `Associations` class.
+> You can clear the user selection and all the associated apps by using the `Associations` class.

 ```java
 /**